projectvulcan/as400hexeditor/README.md

 ![This is an image](screenshot.png)

 If your LIB/FILE,MBR path is valid, the screen will load and the navigation keys are displayed at the bottom of the display.

+## Additional Notes
+This program was originally written to run on V5R2 using 5250 display in code page 037 and code page 1388.
+You will require ILE C compiler in addition to RPG and DDS.